lbl-srg/MPCPy/doc/userGuide/source/exodata.rst

     internal.data = {"Zone Name" : {
                         "Internal Variable Name" : mpcpy.Variables.Timeseries}}

-The internal data dictionary variable names should be chosen from the following list:
+The internal variable names should be chosen from the following list:

 - intCon - convective internal load
 - intRad - radiative internal load
 - intLat - latent internal load

-The internal variable names in the model should follow the convention ``internalVariableName_zoneName``.
+The internal variable names input in the model should follow the convention ``internalVariableName_zoneName``.
 For example, the convective load input for the zone "west" should have the name ``intCon_west``.

 Classes
 -------